nathan-fiscaletti/keyboardsounds/README.md

 ### Manage Daemon

-**Action: `start`**
+**Start the daemon.**

-Starts the daemon if it is not running.
-Otherwise, can be used to re-start it with an adjusted configuration.
+Can also be used to re-start the daemon with an adjusted configuration.

 ```powershell
 # Start with default volume of 100%